SchmidtDSE/maize-loss-climate-experiment/paper/paper.md

 Table: Parameters which we try in different permutations to find an optimal configuration. {#tbl:sweepparam}

 We "grid search" [@joseph_grid_2018] in order to find a suitable combination of neural network hyper-parameters, trying hundreds of permutations^[All non-output neurons use Leaky ReLU activation per @maas_rectifier_2013 and we use AdamW optimizer [@kingma_adam_2014; @loshchilov_decoupled_2017].] from Table @tbl:sweepparam and selecting an ideal configuration based on performance.
-Finally, with meta-parameters chosen, we retrain on all available data ahead of simulations.
+Then, with meta-parameters chosen, we retrain on all available data ahead of simulations.
+Finally, we compare these results to alternative models.
+First, we compare our results to recent literature.
+Second, we contrast our eprformance sweep across Gaussian Process [@scikit-learn] and LSTM [@zhang_stock_2021] as further described in the appendix.

 ## Evaluation
 We choose our model using each candidate's ability to predict into future years, a task representative of the Monte Carlo simulations [@brownlee_what_2020]: